 9. Cherokee Web Server

 Cherokee is an open source, cross platform Web server that runs on Linux, Mac OS X, Solaris, and BSD.
-The web server is highly flexible, lightweight, fast, and has a friendly web based interface.
+The web server is highly flexible, lightweight and fast, and has a friendly web based interface.
 Initially, the design was created for a personal development project but later gained popularity due to its simplicity.
 To run and work on this server, one does not require expertise in command line configuration.
 It also supports widespread technologies, including traffic shaping, video streaming, VirtualHosts, Apache compatible log files, content caching, etc.

 - Manage concurrent connections on low memory